AbrarSoul/COMP.SE.140_DevOps/README.md

 These files are returned with some git service.
 Courses-gitlab repositories can created to coursegitlab if you request one.
 Any git-repo that the staff can access without extra effort is ok.

-You should prepare your system in a way that the course staff can test the system with th following procedure (on Linux):
+You should prepare your system in a way that the course staff can test the system with the following procedure (on Linux):

 $ git clone -b exercise1 <the git url you gave>